barisozmen/build-ai-startup-course/troubleshooting.md

 - **Solutions**:
   - Check media file paths
   - Verify Nginx is configured to serve media files
+  - Verify media files are not on `/root` directory.
+They should be a grandchild of `/var/www/` directory.
+      - Files in `/root` directory are not accessible from the web server due to permission issues.
   - Ensure database entries are created correctly
   - Check for file permission issues